-Henry Schein Animal Health’s web-based pet diabetes resource center now contains a host of new and shareable assets designed to raise awareness, enhance understanding, and improve management of the disease among the veterinary community and pet parents.
+Henry Schein Animal Health’s web-based pet diabetes resource center now contains a host of shareable assets designed to raise awareness, enhance understanding, and improve management of the disease among the veterinary community and pet parents.

 “November is Pet Diabetes Awareness Month, and there’s no better time for owners and veterinarians to discuss their pet’s health and the disease’s risk factors and warning signs,” said Fran Dirksmeier, president of Henry Schein Animal Health, North America.